Explained: What is an Uninterruptible Power Supply?

 • Line-Interactive UPS

-• Double-Conversion UPS
+• Online Double-Conversion UPS

-• Offers the highest level of protection.
+• Description: Offers the highest level of protection by converting power twice for optimal output.

 • Ferroresonant UPS

-• Offers good voltage regulation.
+• Description: Utilises a ferroresonant transformer for good voltage regulation.

 • Delta Conversion UPS